raballew/okd-the-hard-way/README.md

 environments.
 Also check out our [contributing guide](.github/CONTRIBUTING.md).
 To get started, please do not hesitate to submit a PR.
 We will happily guide you through any needed changes.

+## Code of Conduct

+The Rust [code of conduct](https://www.rust-lang.org/conduct.html) is adhered by the Taler project.

+All contributors, community members, and visitors are expected to familiarize themselves with the code of conduct and to follow these standards in all Taler-affiliated environments, which includes but is not limited to repositories, chats, and meetup events.

 ## License